Finns Party: 2017 leadership election and splits

-On June 21, 2021, Jussi Halla-aho announced that he will retire from his position as a party leader in August 2021.
-He was succeeded by MP Riikka Purra on August 14.
+On 21 June 2021, Jussi Halla-aho announced that he would retire from his position as a party leader in August 2021.
+He was succeeded by MP Riikka Purra on 14 August.

-Since 2020, further splits have emerged within the party, forming the Power Belongs to the People and Blue-and-Black Movement.
+Since 2020, further minor splits have emerged within the party, forming the Power Belongs to the People party and Blue-and-Black Movement.

+During the 2023 Finnish parliamentary election the party finished in second place ahead of the Social Democrats with 20% of the vote and 46 seats, marking the strongest result to date for the party.

+In April 2023, National Coalition Party leader Petteri Orpo announced his attention to form a governing coalition with the Finns Party, Swedish People's Party, and the Christian Democrats.

+In the Orpo Cabinet, the Finns have seven ministers out of 19.
+Former party leader Jussi Halla-aho was elected Speaker of the Parliament of Finland.

 In the European Parliament

 When the Finns Party first gained representation in the European Parliament in 2009, it became a founding member of the Europe of Freedom and Democracy Group (EFD) in the Parliament.
-After the 2014 election, however, the party chose to leave the EFD to join the European Conservatives and Reformists Group (ECR).
+After the 2014 election, the party chose to leave the EFD to join the European Conservatives and Reformists Group (ECR).
 Commenting on the party's choice of group, party secretary Riikka Slunga-Poutsalo said in 2014 that joining a right-wing parliamentary group would not change the party's characteristic of being a "centre-left workers' party".
-After the 2019 election the party joined the Identity and Democracy Group.
+After the 2019 election, the party joined the Identity and Democracy Group; however, this decision was reverted after the 2023 parliamentary election, with the Finns Party rejoining the ECR after a four-year break.

 Ideology

 Ideologically, the Finns Party has been described as right-wing and far-right.
-It is a nationalist and national-conservative party that opposes immigration, while on foreign stances they are eurosceptic.
-The party combines left-wing economic policies and economic nationalism with socially conservative values, and ethnic nationalism.
-Several researchers have described the party as fiscally centre-left, socially conservative, a "centre-based populist party" or the "most left-wing of the non-socialist parties", whereas other scholars have described them as radically right-wing populist.
-In the parliament seating order, the party was seated in the centre of the plenary until 2019 when they were moved to the right of the plenary despite their opposition to the move.
-The party's supporters have described themselves as centrists.
+It is a nationalist and national-conservative party that opposes immigration, while on foreign stances it is Eurosceptic.
+The party combines right-wing economic policies and economic nationalism with socially conservative values, and ethnic nationalism.
+Several scholars have described them as radically right-wing populist.
+In the parliament seating order, the party was seated in the centre of the plenary until 2019 when it was moved to the right of the plenary despite the party's opposition to the move.
+Some of the party's supporters have described themselves as centrists.
 The party has drawn people from left-wing parties but central aspects of their manifesto have gained support from right-wing voters as well.
-The Finns Party has been compared by international media to the other Nordic populist parties and other similar nationalist and right-wing populist movements in Europe, whilst noting its strong support for the Finnish welfare state.
+The Finns Party has been compared by international media to the other Nordic populist parties and other similar nationalist and right-wing populist movements in Europe.
+It also calls for austerity policies to curb deficit spending.